top of page

 Anti-virals

 Dramatic though they undoubtedly were, the advances in chemotherapy still left one important area vulnerable, that of the viruses.
 It was in bringing viruses under control that advances in immunology—the study of immunity—played such a striking part.
 One of the paradoxes of medicine is that the first large-scale immunization against a viral disease was instituted and established long before viruses were discovered.
 The smallpox vaccine is the first vaccine to be developed against a contagious disease.
+In the 1500's the Chinese reported inoculation using scabs of infected individuals.
 In 1796, British physician Edward Jenner demonstrated that an infection with the relatively mild cowpox virus conferred immunity against the deadly smallpox virus.
 Cowpox served as a natural vaccine until the modern smallpox vaccine emerged in the 20th century.
 When Edward Jenner introduced vaccination against the virus that causes smallpox, the identification of viruses was still 100 years in the future.
 It took almost another half century to discover an effective method of producing antiviral vaccines that were both safe and effective.

 After 1883 Pasteur switched research direction, and introduced his third vaccine—rabies vaccine—the first vaccine for humans since Jenner's for smallpox.